rabbitmq/rabbitmq-server-boshrelease/README.md

 ### Isn't `cf-rabbitmq-release` the official RabbitMQ BOSH release?

 Yes it is, and we don't expect it to change anytime soon.
-This BOSH release must remain private and restricted to PCF RabbitMQ & RabbitMQ Core teams only.
-Do not share with Pivotal Support or Sales and definitely do not mention it to any of our customers or external collaborators.
+This BOSH release is internal and restricted to PCF RabbitMQ & RabbitMQ Core teams only.

 We created this BOSH release to make it easier for the RabbitMQ Core team to deploy long-running RabbitMQ environments, and ad-hoc testing environments.